EMDR in Thailand

 Other therapy options to consider include:

-Prolonged Exposure Therapy (PE): Prolonged Exposure therapy is a form of cognitive-behavioral therapy (CBT) that focuses on helping patients confront and overcome their fears related to a traumatic event.
+Prolonged Exposure Therapy (PE): Prolonged Exposure therapy is a form of cognitive-behavioural therapy (CBT) that focuses on helping patients confront and overcome their fears related to a traumatic event.
 The therapy involves gradually exposing the patient to trauma-related memories, thoughts, and situations in a controlled and safe environment.

 Cognitive Processing Therapy (CPT): CPT is a form of cognitive-behavioural therapy that helps clients understand and challenge the negative thoughts and beliefs that have developed as a result of their trauma.
 CPT focuses on helping patients identify and change their unhelpful thoughts and beliefs, which can lead to a reduction in symptoms.